Published 10. Feb. 2017

 Being a veteran of war in the Balkans and Afghanistan, as well as a witness to the war in Iraq and others around the world, Kristensen knows that it’s normal for troops or staff to sometimes be scared, “These are perfect opportunities to show leadership.
 Your people need to see you in action outside of your comfort zone.”

-They say war and travel change a person, and Kristensen has been to a lot, “I have worked and spent time with more than a hundred local and international companies, over 150 French diplomats and high-ranking officials from over 30 countries, and have also witnessed numerous world-class leadership examples.”
+They say war and travel change a person, and Kristensen has been to a lot, “I have worked and spent time with more than a hundred local and international companies, over 150 diplomats in France and high-ranking officials from over 30 countries, and have therefore also witnessed numerous world-class leadership examples outside the military world.”

-He believes that the lessons and insights he gained from all of those experiences are applicable to all sorts of enterprise, from corporate to sport, even all the way to the Royal House, “I’m also a strong advocate of the Eight Principles of High-Performance Leadership.”
+He believes that the lessons and insights he gained from all of those experiences are applicable to all sorts of enterprise, from corporate to sport, even all the way to the Royal House, “I’m a strong advocate of the Eight Principles of High-Performance Leadership as presented in by book “Follow me”.”

 “Love Your Employees” is the most challenging of the Eight Principles according to Kristensen, “Leaders who don’t care for and love their employees can’t set up the right conditions for their employees to follow them — especially in frustrating, chaotic, and dramatic times.”
 Whatever the leader’s reasons are for being indifferent or distant from the employees, appearing vulnerable shouldn’t be one of them, “You really just have to make your employees feel that you’ll be there for them.
 They’re not expecting perfection.
 They know that you’re also flesh and blood and not a machine.
 So, don’t be afraid to be your authentic self.”